 B.S., music education, M.M., performance, West Chester University; D.M.A., Catholic University.
 Studied with: Thomas Mastroianni, William Masselos, Robert Bedford.
 Music director, Lower Brandywine Presbyterian Church.
 Performance experience: soloist with the Kennett, Wilmington Community & West Chester University Symphony Orchestras; Lorin Hollander and Béla Nagy master classes; frequent chamber musician with string and woodwind chamber groups; soloist throughout the Mid-Atlantic States.
 Lectures: Development of Pianism; Learning & Memory.

-(flute, Suzuki flute & groups, Early Childhood music, Adult Flute Ensemble)
+(flute, Suzuki flute & groups, Early Childhood music, Flute Choir)

 B.M., flute performance, B.M., choral education, University of Delaware.
 Studied with: Kazuo Tokito, Carol Brown.
 Registered Suzuki training: Flute Units 1-5.
 Member of the Suzuki Association of the Americas.
 Suzuki training: E. Tennessee State University with Pandora Bryce.
 Trained teacher: Kindermusik® Beginnings, Growing with Kindermusik® and Kindermusik® I. Awards: Two time recipient of the Presser Scholarship.
 Member: Phi Kappa Phi Honor Society.
 Performance experience: Delaware Valley orchestra, band and chamber music; the Bowman-Braddock Flute and Guitar Duo; Delaware Symphony Orchestra.
 Teaching experience: Independence School, Friends Central School.

-CHRISTOPHER BRADDOCK, core faculty with distinction, WB & MB
+CHRISTOPHER BRADDOCK, core master faculty with distinction, WB & MB

-(guitar department head, guitar, bass guitar, mandolin, Guitar & Mandolin Orchestra, Jazz Combo, Matson Run Pickers, Cultural Crossroads coordinator)
+(guitar and The Studio: Rock, Jazz & Folk department head, guitar, bass guitar, mandolin, Adult & Youth Guitar/Mandolin Ensembles, Jazz Combo, Matson Run Folk Ensemble, and Student Rock Group, Cultural Crossroads coordinator)

 B.M., cum laude, classical guitar performance, University of Delaware.
 Studied with: Christiaan Taggart.
-Performances: Bowman-Braddock Flute & Guitar Duo, Electro-Organic Project, Mosaic String Duo, Pegasus Trio, Tidewater Brass Band, Right as Rain Acoustic Guitar Trio, solo recitals.
+Performances: Bowman-Braddock Flute & Guitar Duo, Electro-Organic Project, Mosaic String Duo, Pegasus Trio, Tidewater Brass Band, Brandywine Guitar Quartet, solo recitals.
 Awards: 2002 Individual Artist Fellowship in Music Composition, Delaware Division of the Arts.
 His original compositions have been included on three local recording compilations: The Music School of Delaware's "Music of our Masters," the Winterthur Museum's "Playing in the Garden," and "Florescence," by the contemporary chamber ensemble, Mélomanie.
-Teaching experience: Teaching Artist, Delaware Institute for the Arts in Education.
+Additional teaching experience: Teaching Artist, Delaware Institute for the Arts in Education.
 Artistic director: Delaware Classical Showcase, Inc.

 DAVID BROWN, artist faculty by special arrangement, WB